NiteshkumarJha/av_jobathon_sep2021/README.md

      1. Store_id : Indicator variable.
 Used as is in the model.
 In addition to Store_id, one additional feature is also created based on target encoding.
 This feature is created by taking average of sqrt(Sales) by each store_id.
 This feature is merged with train and test data based on Store_id.
 This features help us to understand size of each store.
      2. Discount : Binary feature.
 Recoded into 1 and 0.
      3. Store_Type : Categorical feature.
-Performed Dummy Encoding(One-hot) Encoding.
+Performed Dummy Encoding(One-hot Encoding).
      4. Location_Type : Categorical feature.
-Performed Dummy Encoding(One-hot) Encoding.
+Performed Dummy Encoding(One-hot Encoding).
      5. Region_Code : Categorical feature.
-Performed Dummy Encoding(One-hot) Encoding.
+Performed Dummy Encoding(One-hot Encoding).
      6. Holiday : Binary feature.
 Recoded into 1 and 0.
      7. Date : Date indicator.
 Based on this, new features has been created to understand time related pattern.
 These are Year, Month, Day, Week_of_year, Day_of_week, Weekend, Month_Start, Month_End, Quarter_Start, Quarter_End, Year_Start, Year_End.
 This date features are used as is in the model except Day_of_week feature.
 It is converted using One-hot encoding.